In wake of MAX, U.S. investigators warn of faulty assumptions in safety assessment process

 “The process that was used to certify this aircraft will not in any way be used to unground this aircraft,” said the top Republican on the panel, Rep. Garret Graves of Louisiana, during a July hearing.

-For now, thousands of MAX jets around the world remain grounded, with no firm date for return to service.
+For now, hundreds of MAX jets around the world remain grounded, with no firm date for return to service.